- Office of Graduate Studies

 By default, items in CSUEB’s Institutional Repository are open access, meaning that anyone can access your work through ScholarWorks, the library catalog, or searching online via a search engine like Google or Bing.
 This brings greater visibility to your work and makes it more likely to be seen and used by other scholars.

 We strongly encourage you to not place access restrictions on deposited items.
 However, we understand that there may be times when restricted access is necessary.
-Please check with your thesis advisor and/or any journals you are planning to submit your thesis to for publication if you have any concerns.
+Please check with your thesis or project advisor and/or any journals you are planning to submit your thesis or project to for publication if you have any concerns.

 Embargo (aka restricted access) The act of restricting access to a deposited item is an embargo.
 Items deposited in CSUEB’s ScholarWorks may be embargoed for six months, one year, or two years, if necessary, as is standard practice by many institutional repositories (for example, Duke University, University of Washington, and ProQuest).
 However, once again, we strongly encourage you to not place an embargo on your work.